codesharedot/swftcoin-price/README.md

-# dex price
+# swftcoin price

-Gets the dex price with Python (from JSON).
+Gets the swftcoin price with Python (from JSON).

 https://pythonbasics.org